 Sports and recreational equipment are not to be carried around the building.
 Skateboards and line skates are not to be used on school property.
 They will be confiscated.
 The student will serve a detention.
 The item(s) will be returned to the student’s parent or guardian.

 Standards of Dress

-- When implementing this policy, the administration, teachers, and other school authorities should be mindful of the constantly changing nature of the styles of dress and grooming in our society and the transient “fads” often evident in the dress and grooming of school youth.
+- When implementing this expectation, the administration, teachers, and other school authorities should be mindful of the constantly changing nature of the styles of dress and grooming in our society and the transient “fads” often evident in the dress and grooming of school youth.

-- The primary responsibility for appropriate dress lies with the student and his/her parents or guardians.
+- The primary responsibility for appropriate dress lies with the student and their parents or guardians.
 However, in the interest of maintaining the required school climate essential to meaningful teaching and learning, the principal may ban dress that is inappropriate due to health, safety, and/or disruption to the educational process.

 - Standards of Dress for students shall comply with the following guidelines:

 - Dress must not interfere with the educational process or the rights of others to secure an appropriate education.

 - Dress must not be destructive of school property (e.g., shoes that scratch the floors, or cleats).

 - Sunglasses should not be worn in school.